shibumi/shibumi.dev/content/about.md

 toc: false
 ---

-I am Christian Rebischke a passionted Linux user from Germany.
+I am Christian Rebischke a passionated Linux user from Germany.
 My interests are high-scalable infrastructure, IT security and Linux.
-You may know me for being Arch Linux Trusted User or for my engagement in the CNCF community.
+You may know me for being an Arch Linux package maintainer or for my engagement in the CNCF community.

 ## Want to hire me?